logicalperson0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8 The file 8-print_base16 a program that prints all the numbers of base 16 in lowercase

 9 The file 9-print_comb a program that prints all possible combinations of single-digit numbers seperated by ,

+10 The file 100-print_comb3 program that prints all possible different combinations of two digits.
+The 2 digits are different